StreamSounds/library/_posts/2020-12-26-how-to-use-iphone-as-webcam.md

 The pro version also allows you to put a really, really bad chromakey behind you.
 Please don't buy the pro version expecting to use this instead of a proper green screen/chromakey.
 It is not worth it.

 ### Who's the app for?
 The EpocCam app is for anyone looking to add a higher-quality webcam to their computer and has an iPhone or iPad.
-EpocCam easy to use and straightforward to set up.
+EpocCam is easy to use and straightforward to set up.
 I think it really shines for streamers who are just starting out because this could very well be the best budget webcam for Twitch.
 It will allow you to have a cheap webcam that is good quality without investing a ton of money into your streaming set up.
 I often hear about streamers who have invested hundreds or even thousands of dollars into their setup, only to stop streaming entirely just a few months later.

 ### What about Android?
 This article is about EpocCam, which is currently an Apple-device-only app after Elgato acquired the software.
 I don't have access to a newer Android device to test Android apps that do the same thing as EpocCam, but I am aware of a few apps that you may want to try.
 I'm going to link to a couple, but be warned that I can't vouch for their quality.